What is Progress Monitoring?

 How do I start a Progress Monitoring session for my student?

-To turn Progress Monitoring Probes on for a student: 1.
+To begin a Progress Monitoring Session for a student: 1.
 Using the toggle on the left-hand side, select the subject you want the student to begin Progress Monitoring (Mathematics or Language Arts) and then click the Start button.
-2. Select either ...
+2. Describe the ...

 How do I print Progress Monitoring results?